Rebuild Workforce Development Manager, City of Philadelphia

 - Design and implement a plan for maintaining training records, reporting, and measuring performance (e.g., program participation, union apprenticeship acceptance, job placement, job retention); work to continuously improve the programs.

-- Analyze training needs to develop new training programs or modify and improve existing programs.
+- Analyze training needs to modify and improve existing programs.

 - Evaluate sub-contractor/instructor performance and the effectiveness of training programs; identify recommendations for improvement.

-- Plan, develop, and provide training programs, using knowledge of the effectiveness of a variety of methods such as classroom training, demonstrations, on-the-job training, workshops, etc.
+- Provide training programs, using knowledge of the effectiveness of a variety of methods such as classroom training, demonstrations, on-the-job training, workshops, etc.

 - Prepare budgets for programs and monitor expenses.